Camp & COVID-19 (Updated 5/29/2022)

 - Creating a Bubble: We will keep COVID out to the extent possible through appropriate screening and double-testing prior to the summer, with the ultimate goal of creating a bubble in the camp community.

-- Limiting the Spread of Germs: To limit the spread of germs within camp, we will regularly clean and sanitize the facility, require frequent handwashing, maintain camp families/pods so each bunk is its own self-contained unit within the larger camp community, and require masks during unstructured transition times and other periods where germs may spread.
+- Limiting the Spread of Germs: To limit the spread of germs within camp, we will regularly clean and sanitize the facility, require frequent handwashing, maintain camp families/pods for the first five days of camp, and wear masks in those first five days when pods are indoors with other pods.

-- Reacting Appropriately: If a camper or staff member tests positive for COVID, then they will go home until the symptoms resolve, they have a negative test at home, and they have a subsequent negative rapid test at camp.
+- Reacting Appropriately: If a camper or staff member tests positive for COVID, then they will quarantine until symptoms resolve before rejoining the community.

 DISCUSSION OF STRATEGIES